Sheila E.: Equipment

-Sheila E. is known for performing with various and extensive percussion instruments.
+Sheila E. is known for performing with a wide array of percussion instruments.
 She is proficient in playing congas, bongos, shakers, tambourines, and the shekere.
-Her signature instrument are a custom-made timbales that equipped with two cowbells, referred to as LP Sheila E. Signature Timbale Set and paired with Zildjian cymbals.
-Another drum set primarily in her later years are the DW Collector Series Custom Drum Set.
+Her signature instrument is a custom-made set of timbales equipped with two cowbells, referred to as LP Sheila E. Signature Timbale Set and paired with Zildjian cymbals.
+A later drum set she used was the DW Collector Series Custom.
+She is also proficient in playing the guitar, bass guitar, and keyboards.

 Legacy

-Sheila has been referred to as the "Queen of Percussion" for having become the first female drummer and percussionist in mainstream pop music.
+Sheila has been referred to as the "Queen of Percussion" for having become one of the first female drummers and percussionist in mainstream pop music.
 Rolling Stone ranked Sheila at number 58 on its list of 100 Greatest Drummers of All Time in 2016.

-As a performer, she became known for her showmanship as a percussionist and drummer.
+She is known for her showmanship as a percussionist and drummer.
 Eventually in the 1980s, she came to be regarded as a sex symbol by the media for her innovative and revealing outfits.
 She later expressed her frustration for being viewed as a sexual image.
 Sheila told the Los Angeles Times, "No one knows me for what I do best.
-But people don't realize I can play drums--I mean really play."
-She wrote the song "Sex Cymbal" as response to the "sex symbol" imagery given by the media and released it as the lead single of her fourth album in 1991.
+But people don't realize I can play drums—I mean really play."
+She wrote the song "Sex Cymbal" as response to the "sex symbol" imagery given by the media and released it as the lead single of her Sex Cymbal album in 1991.

 Personal life

 Relationships

-In 1975, Sheila dated musician Carlos Santana, whom she met during the time her father Pete Escovedo played percussion in rock band Santana.
-Their relationship ended when she discovered that he was married to his then-wife Deborah King.
+In 1975, Sheila dated musician Carlos Santana, whom she met during the time her father Pete Escovedo played percussion in the rock band Santana.
+Their relationship ended when she discovered that he was married to Deborah King.

 In 1984, she was in a romantic relationship with Prince while he was still in a relationship with Susannah Melvoin.
 In late 1989, they became engaged during Prince's Lovesexy Tour.
-She later ended the engagement in late 1989.

 Health

 In late 1991, Sheila was hospitalized shortly after returning from her tour in Japan.
-She experienced a collapsed lung after a failed acupuncture treatment punctured her left lung.
-Following the collapsed lung, she also became semi-paralyzed due to her calf muscle becoming degraded due to wearing high heels while playing drums.
+She experienced a collapsed lung after a failed acupuncture treatment pierced her left lung.
+She also became semi-paralyzed due to her calf muscle becoming degraded due to wearing high heels while playing drums.
 She underwent a two-week treatment to rebuild her calf muscle and regain the ability to walk.